J. Abdo Debbas: A marble sarcophagus

 In January 1870, Debbas wrote to J. Augustus Johnston, the American consul in Beirut, to offer to the U.S. government a Roman marble sarcophagus with garlands that he had found in 1863.
 Johnston replied that the government could not accept such a gift and the item was instead agreed to be presented to an American institution recommended by Johnston.
 After meeting John Taylor Johnston and other founders of the Metropolitan Museum of Art, it was agreed that the item should be received by them.
 Transit to the coast at Mersin was arranged by Debbas using a team of sixteen buffalo to pull the sarcophagus on a wagon.
 It then travelled by sea on the USS Shenandoah and the USS Richmond, arriving at the museum in late 1870 where it was the first item accepted.
 In 1876, the trustees of the museum awarded Debbas a Fellowship in Perpetuity to the museum in gratitude for his gift.

 Debbas family

 Later, John Debbas was American vice-consul at Mersin.

+Debbas had a brother, Khalil (1823-1885), who settled in Beirut, Lebanon.
+Khalil's grandson Charles Debbas was President of Lebanon from 1926 to 1934.

+He was a 3rd great-grandchild of Yaacoub Debbas, born in Damascus in 1655, who was the brother of Patriarch Athanasius III Dabbas.